Coughing is the body's way of removing foreign material or mucus from the lungs and upper airway passages or of reacting to an irritated airway.

 A nonproductive cough is dry.
 It doesn't produce sputum.
 A dry, hacking cough may occur toward the end of a cold or after exposure to an irritant, such as dust or smoke.
 There are many causes of a nonproductive cough.
 They include:

-Children may develop coughs from diseases or causes that usually do not affect adults, such as:
+Children may have coughs from diseases or causes that usually don't affect adults, such as:

 Many coughs are caused by a viral illness.
-Antibiotics are not used to treat viral illnesses and do not change the course of viral infections.
-Unnecessary use of an antibiotic exposes your child to the risks of an allergic reaction and antibiotic side effects, such as nausea, vomiting, diarrhea, rashes, and yeast infections.
-Antibiotics also may kill beneficial bacteria and encourage the development of dangerous antibiotic-resistant bacteria.
+Antibiotics aren't used to treat viral illnesses.
+They don't change the course of viral infections.
+Using an antibiotic when it's not needed exposes your child to the risks of an allergic reaction and antibiotic side effects, such as nausea, vomiting, diarrhea, rashes, and yeast infections.
+Antibiotics also may kill helpful bacteria and encourage the growth of dangerous antibiotic-resistant bacteria.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include:

 You have answered all the questions.
 Based on your answers, you may be able to take care of this problem at home.